slbailey/Retrovue/docs/domain/PlaylogEvent.md

 ## Naming rules

-The canonical name for this concept in code and documentation is BroadcastPlaylogEvent.
+The canonical name for this concept in code and documentation is PlaylogEvent.

 Playlog events are generated scheduling output, not runtime components.
 They define "what to play when" but do not execute playout.